Volunteer at an award-winning Orangutan Volunteer Centre in beautiful Borneo

 On this project you will have the opportunity to engage in a wide variety of activities.
 Your main focus, however, will consist of providing enrichment and husbandry for the orangutans, sun bears, macaques, binturongs and other animals.
 Additionally, you'll have time to explore the areas surrounding the project - so why not see how you could spend your downtime by clicking here?

-Another big part of the work on this project is husbandry for the orangutans, sun bears, macaques, binturongs and other animals.
-This includes feeding the animals as well as cleaning the wildlife cages and enclosures - an essential part of any wildlife centre.
+Husbandry for the orangutans, sun bears, macaques, binturongs and other animals is an important part of a day’s work at Matang.
+This activity includes feeding the animals and cleaning their enclosures – both essential elements of any wildlife centre.
 Be prepared to get your hands dirty, as this can be messy work!